Appearance

 | Solid | — | — | no flatpickr wrapper exists | ✗ | ✗ | ✗ | n/a | ✗ |

-commitOn="complete", so a range only commits once both endpoints are chosen — a guard the standalone wrappers leave to the consumer.
-See Range mode and commit semantics.Uniform imperative handle + two-way string value across all six.
+commitOn="complete", so a range only commits once both endpoints are chosen, a guard the standalone wrappers leave to the consumer.
+See Range mode and commit semantics.Uniform imperative handle + two-way string value.
 Rozie's

-rangePlugin's second-input option must be passed the element, not a selector string, in any shadow-DOM / custom-element (Lit) context —document.querySelectorcannot see into shadow DOM and fails silently.
+rangePlugin's second-input option must be passed the element, not a selector string, in any shadow-DOM / custom-element (Lit) context:document.querySelectorcannot see into shadow DOM and fails silently.
 The warning callout lives in Two-input range via rangePlugin.Single-framework ergonomics are not the contest.
-The matrix scores out-of-the-box, cross-framework capability. react-flatpickr (195.6k downloads/wk, React-19-ready), angularx-flatpickr (real CVA), and the others are excellent single-framework choices.
-The comparison is about cross-framework reach from one source — not single-framework ergonomics.
+The matrix scores out-of-the-box, cross-framework capability.
+On its home framework each of these is a solid pick: react-flatpickr (237.4k downloads/wk, React-19-ready), angularx-flatpickr (real CVA), and the others.
+The case for Rozie is one date picker to learn, document, and migrate across your whole stack.

 Try the live demo